 Join Us for a Guided Tour of the Rogue and Applegate Wine Country!

 We don’t just sell wine tours, we deliver experiences, tailored to your particular tastes.
-Our tours have a conversational aire; we attempt to determine what kind wines/places/atmospheres you like best, and use our excellent knowledge of the region to guide you to the absolute right fit.
+Our tours have a conversational aire; we’ll determine what kind wines/places/atmospheres you like best, and use our excellent knowledge of the region to guide you to the absolute right fit.

 Southern Oregon’s latitude and prevailing oceanic winds create a 7 month Rhone-like growing season that distinguishes it from all other west coast (and American) growing regions.
 We often have hot dry days and cool nights with a wide range of thirty degrees in temperatures.
 This defines our diversity and provides us with award-wining quality wines!